MaximilianLombardo/cxg-deep-dive-workshop/README.md

 # CELLxGENE Deep Dive Workshop

-Course materials for performing cell segmentation in napari

 Site here: https://maximilianlombardo.github.io/cxg-deep-dive-workshop/intro.html

 ## Usage

 ### Building the book

-If you'd like to develop and/or build the napari Segmentation Course book, you should:
+If you'd like to develop and/or build the CELLxGENE Segmentation Course book, you should:

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)